-As a measure for academic achievement, Alabama will measure student proficiency for both reading and mathematics in Grades 3-8 and once in high school.
+As a measure for academic achievement, Alabama will measure student proficiency for both ELA and mathematics in Grades 3-8 and once in high school.
 Alabama utilizes a performance index to determine the Academic Achievement indicator.
 Student-level assessment data for achievement is reported in four distinct levels: Level I, Level II, Level III, and Level IV (where Level I is the lowest and Level IV is the highest).
 Each level is weighted as follows: Level I - 0.00, Level II - 0.50, Level III - 1.00, Level IV - 1.25, to determine proficiency for the population of the indicator of academic achievement using this performance index.
-The percent of students who are proficient based on this performance index in reading and mathematics on the state administered assessments will be calculated annually for Grades 3-8 and high school and reported within the Alabama accountability system.
+The percent of students who are proficient based on this performance index in ELA and mathematics on the state administered assessments will be calculated annually for Grades 3-8 and high school and reported within the Alabama accountability system.
 Alabama's commitment to success extends to high schools and success thereafter.
 As a result, we will include growth at the high school level focusing on actual learning gains of students within our high school academic achievement indicators.
 For more information, please see Appendix H: Alabama Benchmark Scores by Grade and Proficiency Level.

-For the 2017-2018 school year, Academic Achievement for schools with a Grade 12 will be based on the 11th grade administration of the ACT and the Alabama Alternate Assessment.
+Academic Achievement for schools with a Grade 12 will be based on the 11th grade administration of the ACT and the ACAP Alternate Assessment in grade 11.

 Alabama utilizes a performance index to determine the Academic Growth indicator.
 Student-level assessment data for growth is reported in four distinct categories: Category 1, Category 2, Category 3, and Category 4 (where Category 1 is the lowest and Category 4 is the highest.
 Each category is weighted accordingly: Category 1 - 0.00, Category 2 - 0.75, Category 3 - 1.25, Category 4 - 1.50, to determine growth scores for the Academic Growth indicator.
-The growth of students in schools with a Grade 12 will be calculated using the student scores of the ACT Aspire in the 10th grade compared to the 11th grade ACT.
+The growth of students in schools with a Grade 12 will be calculated using the student scores of the Pre-ACT in the 10^{th} grade compared to the 11^{th} grade ACT.
 The percentage of students who make required growth will be divided by the total number of students to determine the Academic Growth Indicator Score.
-For the 2017-2018 school year, Academic Growth, which is the Other Academic Indicator for schools without a Grade 12, will be calculated utilizing the Scantron assessment for Grades 3-8.
+Academic Growth, which is the Other Academic Indicator for schools without a Grade 12, will be calculated utilizing the ACAP Summative Assessment for Grades 3-8.

 As assessments are implemented for the first time, a standard setting process is required to determine Achievement Levels.
 ALSDE seeks input from educators, school districts, and business and community leaders to determine the proposed Achievement Level classifications for statewide assessments.
 This committee convenes to determine levels of achievement or proficiency and the cutscores corresponding to those levels.
 Based on their scale scores, students are assigned one of the four Achievement Level classifications.
 For more information, please see Appendix H: Alabama Benchmark Scores by Grade and Proficiency Level.

-The Academic Growth Indicator score will be calculated based on the amount of growth students obtain from the fall 2017 administration of the Scantron assessment to the spring 2018 administration of the assessment.
+The Academic Growth Indicator score will be calculated based on the amount of growth students obtain from the spring 2021 administration of the ACAP Summative Assessment to the spring 2022 administration of the assessment.
 The percentage of students who make required growth will be divided by the total number of students to determine the Academic Growth Indicator Score.